Sheepheerd/dotfiles/config/nvim/README.md

 ## LSP
 The java lsp (language-server-protocol) is set up with lsp-zero.
 To add a language server, download the package with mason and add it to the lsp.lua config file.

-## Java-Setup

-If you are wanting to debug and test java with dap-ui, you will need to run [JdtlsSetup](https://github.com/Sheepheerd/.dotfiles/tree/main/Scripts)